Xpra-org/xpra/README.md

 Sessions can be automatically announced on LANs using [multicast DNS](./docs/Network/Multicast-DNS.md) so that clients can connect more easily using a GUI (ie: `xpra mdns-gui`).\
 Its flexible [proxy server](./docs/Usage/Proxy-Server.md) can be used as a relay or front end for multiple server sessions.

 ---

+# Documentation
+There is extensive documentation [right here](./docs) for the current development version.
+This documentation is also included with each release.

+For more generic version-agnostic information, checkout [the wiki](https://github.com/Xpra-org/xpra/wiki).

+---